wesjrock/my-landing-page/README.md

-# web-app-template
+# Landing Page

-Web app template with Parcel.
+Landing page for the Trainee program.
+Implemented with BEMCSS for the classes nomenclature, and ITCSS for the structure.
+The app is a pure HTML and CSS web app built with Parcel.

 ## Requirements